vdarkobar/Ghost-blog/README.md

 #### *Decide what you will use for*:
 ```
-Domain name or Domain name and Subdomain.
+Domain name,
+Subdomain (if planned).
 ```

 ### Select and run all at once.
 Enter required data: